Paul-Hebert/tiled-words-2/README.md

 ## UI Design

 - Better responsive layout
-- Better word/hint display
 - Micro-interactions for finding word, completing level
-- Highlight "found words" in grid (green?)
 - Better sounds
 - Favicon + Logo
-- If a user has an invalid drop, try adjacent squares
-- If a user taps on grid (but not cell) try to get adjacent cell

 ## Code quality